DDoxZ/Blackjack-Functional-Programming/README.md

 ## Learned
  - Haskell
  - The essence of functional programming languages, their structure and why they are useful
- - Tests for Haskell, including proprities and QuickCheck tools
+ - Tests for Haskell, including properties and QuickCheck tools

 ---
 ## Operations